parmarjh/Logistic-Regression-on-Amazon-Review/README.md

 will yield C = 1 (+/- 0.05) approximately, within say, 100 iterations.
 But if C value is set as a uniform distribution between 0 and say, 10000, then the error in C value is found to be very high.

 4. Alternatively, **if the range of C value is wide, to arrive at optimal C, we need to increase the number of iterations** significantly.
 It is seen that, when iterations are increased from 100 to 1000, the C value is converging to optimum.
 But the **time complexity of such an approach would be much higher**.

+5. Because of 3 and 4, it is suggested to **use GridSearchCV for faster convergence when the number of dimensions are less**.
+But, when the # of hyperparameters increase, the # of times the model needs to be trained, increases exponentially.
+If there are k hyperparameters, then mˆk trainings would be required.
+Hence, **grid search is not good when hyperparameters are more**.
+In Logistic Regression, there could be only 2 hyperparameters.
+But there are cases in deep learning where there are 10s or 100s of hyper parameters.

+6. **Random Search** is almost as good as Grid search, and also **faster than Grid search when # of hyper parameters is large**.
+But since the number of iterations required to find the optimal lambda for multiple dimensions is much more, more processing power may be required.
+Still, it would perform better than the exponential time requirement of Grid Search.

+7. The elements of **W2V vector doesnt correspond to each word feature, like in the BoW vector or TF-ID vector**.
+Hence the weight vector w, that you get, which would be of the same length as W2V vector, once you fit logistic regression, doesnt correlate to word features. **Hence, we cannot find the top ‘n’ words when we use Word2Vec based featurization**.
+But we can still find the top ‘n’ features based on the weight vector, but that do not correspond to any word, hence not interpretable.

+8. The best method is found to be **Logistic Regression on Bag of Words**.
+This method has the highest F1 Score, amongst all the 4 methods.
+Hence, Bag of Words featurization with Logistic Regression is the classifer of choice.